Tips

 Dealing with Cancellation

-When the execution of a asyncgui.Task instance is cancelled, a asyncgui.Cancelled exception is raised within it.
-You can take advantage of this opportunity as follows:
+When an asyncgui.Task instance is being cancelled, a asyncgui.Cancelled exception is raised inside it.
+You can take advantage of this to perform cleanup or other actions, like so:

 async def async_func():